-This lottery favors those with the biggest and fastest machines, and currently there are about 17 million Bitcoins in circulation.
+This lottery favors those with the biggest and fastest machines, and as of February 2021 there are over 18 million Bitcoins in circulation.
 Note that the total number of Bitcoins in (virtual) circulation will never exceed 21 million because of the way the system was designed.

 As the Bitcoin network gets bigger, the hash gets more complex, and miners get fewer Bitcoins for their trouble, hence they always need better hardware and higher Bitcoin prices to make it worthwhile.

 Over the years, Bitcoin has also improved its profile as a currency.
 In fact, as per a 2020 survey by HSB, 36% of small-medium businesses in the US now accept Bitcoin.